The bispectrum as a source of phase-sensitive invariants for Fourier descriptors: a group-theoretic approach: Summary and future directions

 \section{Summary and future directions}

 This paper derives completeness properties of the bispectrum for functions defined on compact groups and their homogeneous spaces.
 A matrix form of the bispectrum is derived, and it is shown that every function with nonsingular coefficients is completely determined, up to a group translation, by its bispectrum.
 A reconstruction algorithm for functions defined on the groups $SU(2)$ and $SO(3)$ is described.
+The main theoretical result shows that the bispectrum is a complete source of invariants for homogeneous spaces of compact groups.

-Results similar to those in this paper may be established for non-compact, non-commutative groups \cite{kakaralathesis}.
-Those results rely on the duality theorem of Tatsuuma.
-The Tannaka-Krein duality theorem, which is central to this paper, has been extended to compact groupoids \cite{amini}.
+Results similar to those in this paper may be established for non-compact, non-commutative groups.
+In the author's Ph.d. thesis \cite{kakaralathesis}, the completeness of the bispectrum for locally compact groups is established using the duality theorem of Tatsuuma.
+Those results will be reported in a subsequent paper.
+The Tannaka-Krein duality theorem, which is central to this paper, has recently been extended to compact groupoids \cite{amini}.
 It would be interesting to see if a corresponding bispectral theory may be constructed there.